davidtwco/rfcs/text/0000-build-std.md

-As the default configuration for `build-std` is `target-modifiers`, debug builds of the user's crate would not trigger a rebuild of the standard library and would use the pre-built standard library (as the release profile does not change any target modifiers compared to the debug profile).
+As the default configuration for `build-std` is `target-modifiers`, debug builds of the user's crate would not trigger a rebuild of the standard library and would use the pre-built standard library (as the default release profile does not change any target modifiers compared to the default debug profile).
 It would only be when `build-std = "always"` that any debug build would first trigger a rebuild of the standard library.

 To improve the user experience in this circumstance, it could be worth shipping a debug profile `rust-std`, but as this is not the common case, it isn't